George R. Stewart: Works

 As an author, Stewart's output was diverse.
 Ordeal by Hunger, Pickett's Charge, and other works are examinations of American history.
 Earth Abides was a science fiction novel about the destruction of civilization, in which everything formerly taken for granted about civilization and the situation of human beings in their environment can no longer be assumed.

 East Of Giants is historical fiction.
 Man, an Autobiography is one of the very few works of speculative anthropology, in which he attempts to deduce how major developments of prehistorical civilization must have happened.
 Good Lives provides a series of biographical sketches with the purpose of determining what it is that makes for a good life.
 Not So Rich As You Think (1968) was a prescient early essay in environmentalism.
 Storm (1941) uses an immense storm as its protagonist, an extraordinary departure in itself.

 Years of the City is concerned with the factors that result in the development and decay of civilizations.

 For Earth Abides (1949) he won the inaugural International Fantasy Award for fiction in 1951.
 It was dramatized by the radio program Escape and served as an inspiration for Stephen King's The Stand, as King has stated.
 The Encyclopedia of Science Fiction terms it "one of the finest of all Post-Holocaust/Ruined Earth novels".
+It was adapted for television in 2024.

 His 1941 novel Storm inspired Alan Jay Lerner and Frederick Loewe to write the song "They Call the Wind Maria" for their 1951 musical Paint Your Wagon.

 Storm was dramatized as A Storm Called Maria on the November 2, 1959, episode of ABC's anthology television series Walt Disney Presents.
 Co-produced by Ken Nelson Productions, it blended newsreel footage of several different storms to represent the mega-storm of the novel and traced the storm from its origins in Japan to the coast of California.
 The cast included non-actors, among them the dam superintendent George Kritsky, the telephone lineman Walt Bowen, and the highway superintendent Leo Quinn.

 Another novel, Fire (1948), and a historical work, Ordeal By Hunger (1936), also evoked environmental catastrophes.